microsoft/fast/specs/flyout/flyout.md

 ### Accessibility
 *Keyboard Navigation and Focus*
-Keyboard and navigation will follow the same rules as Dialog per the [W3C Specification](https://w3c.github.io/aria-practices/#dialog_modal), expect when there is no focusable content then the Popover itself will receive focus.
+Keyboard and navigation will follow the same rules as Dialog per the [W3C Specification](https://w3c.github.io/aria-practices/#dialog_modal), except when there is no focusable content then the Popover itself will receive focus.

 ### Globalization
-The component visuals should change when in RTL scenarios as the component is positioned relative to it's anchor.
+The component visuals should change when in RTL scenarios as the component is positioned relative to its target.

 ### Dependencies
 This component should be positioned using [anchored region](../packages/web-components/fast-foundation/src/anchored-region/anchored-region.spec.md).